 As English has become the world’s premier international language, English teachers are in demand all over the world.
 Most in demand are college graduates with degrees in English, Linguistics, or other humanities or social sciences, with additional preparation in the field of Teaching English as a Foreign Language (TEFL).
 Teaching EFL is a rich experience that can truly open the world, and individuals with experience living and working a year or two abroad have a competitive edge in any field.

 The University of Arizona English Applied Linguistics Program in the English Department offers a 15 credit hour, five course Graduate Certificate in Teaching English as a Second/Foreign Language Research and Practice.
 The certificate can be completed in two or three semesters on campus, or in five 7-week sessions online (10 months), run through UA Online.
-With permission from their advisor, undergraduates may apply to take 2 of these required courses in their senior year, and complete the certificate in just one or two subsequent semesters as graduate students.

 Interested students should contact Dr. Jon Reinhardt at firstname.lastname@example.org for more information.